alexpetrean80/azkaban/README.md

 docker run -ti -rm --network host -v $PWD/work:/root/work p4df00t/azkaban:latest
 ```
 # Disclaimers
 1. You can expect this dockerfile to be a WIP forever.
-It will most likely be updated periodically when I feel like modifying stuff.
+It will most likely be updated periodically when I feel like modifying stuff or when I discover new tools in my CyberSec journey.
 2. The dockerfile can be used as is, as well as serve as a template for another person's personalized config.